These are The 6 Best Underrated Towns in Hawaii

 4. Makawao

-Quite a feat and something that helps with pride here, with artists offering creative workshops to enhance and build skills.
+It is quite a feat and something that helps with pride here, with artists offering creative workshops to enhance and build skills.

 Where: The Island of Maui